Our Goal: 10 Solar Powered Homes Before the New Year

 Meitheal is an old Irish term that describes how people come together to help one another out.
-The meitheal was a powerful concept in years gone by, neighbours would join together, particularly at harvest time to make large tasks easier to achieve as a group rather than as individuals.
+The Meitheal was a powerful concept in years gone by, neighbours would join together, particularly at harvest time to make large tasks easier to achieve as a group rather than as individuals.
 The concept of a Meitheal can also be applied to our SEC’s mission of making our community sustainable and carbon-free.

 With a 25-30 year lifespan and a payback period usually within 8-9 years, solar provides homes and businesses with a guaranteed return on investment and many years of free electricity.
-Supported by the latest grants and technologies available, homeowners can now avail of this clean renewable power source to help meet their needs.
+Supported by the latest grants and technologies available, homeowners can now avail of this clean renewable power source to help meet their electricity needs.

 FAQ for GDSEC Solar Meitheal Participants